viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 ### Built-in Objects

-There are several other object sub-types, usually referred to as built-in objects.
+Có một vài kiểu phụ đối tượng, thường gọi là đối tượng dựng sẵn.
 For some of them, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.

 * `String`
 * `Number`